Hiswe/hiswe.github.io/source/_posts/08-universal-application.md

 The main issue of doing so is that we __need to call all the actions needed for all the children components in the top `page component`__

-It will be nicer if we declared all those actions on the concerned components and find a way to hoist & aggregate them to the page component.
+It would be nicer to declare all those actions on the concerned components and find a way to hoist & aggregate them to the page component.

 ##### SERVER FLOW SUMMARY